Newfoundland and Labrador International Graduate Category

 - Demonstrate sufficient funds to settle in the province;

-- Provide proof of English or French proficiency.
-English language proficiency must be verified by one of the following:
+- Provide proof of sufficient English or French language proficiency to perform job duties; and

-- If you completed your studies at a recognized post-secondary institute outside of Newfoundland and Labrador, you may be required to work in a job that is in your field of study for a minimum of one year prior to submission of your PNP application.
+- If completed studies at a recognized post-secondary institute outside of Newfoundland and Labrador, the applicant may be required to work in a job that is in his or her field of study for a minimum of one year prior to submission of the application.

 The following individuals are not eligible for this category:

 - Students who have not yet completed their studies;

 - Failed refugee claimants or refugee claimants living in Newfoundland and Labrador;

 - Students who have studied in Canada under sponsorship from an agency or government that expects the individual to return to his/her country of origin once he/she has graduated;

 - Individuals who have a criminal record, or who have a dependent family member (over the age of 22) who has a criminal record;

 - Individuals who have unresolved custody, marriage or child support disputes.
 These issues must be resolved before starting the immigration pros; or

 - Individuals who have intentionally misrepresented themselves in the application.